guneetsura/fixmydamnwindows/README.md

   echo y | chkdsk D: /f
   ```

-* **Do not interrupt** your system during the reboot and disk scan.
+**Do not interrupt** your system during the reboot and disk scan.
 It may take some time — patience is key!

 ## ❗ Disclaimer

-This script performs operations that modify system files and configurations.
+TThese scripts make changes to your system configuration and files.
 Use at your own risk.
-Make sure to **back up important data** before running.
+Always **back up important data** before proceeding.